qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 - Sometimes we thank a test for its' service and move on
 - Test behaviour rather than state

+- simple acts of kindness and love
+  Is gerelateerd, maar gaat niet direct over TDD. mischien in een post naar verwijzend.
+  - elke test first is zo'n small act
+  - refactoring, renaming zijn small acts
+  - je CI verbeteren zodat je tests het laten falen is a small act
+  - fix one failing test at a time is one

 Principles?
 - YAGNI
 - OAOO, DRY